open-source-labs/Svelvet/README.md

 ## Key Features

-- **Easy to use:** To get [started](https://svelvet.io/docs/basic-usage/) with Svelvet, all you need is the data for the nodes and edges you want to render
+- **Easy to use:** To get [started](https://svelvet.io/docs/basic-usage/) with Svelvet, all you need is the data for nodes and edges
 - **Customizable:** Svelvet provides developers the ability to customize their nodes and edges
-- **Fast rendering:** Nodes only re-render based on changes to their initial values
+- **Fast rendering:** Re-rendering is based on changes to your initial values for your nodes, edges and optional background
-- **Reliable:** Svelvet is written in TypeScript and tested with [Vitest](https://vitest.dev/), [Playwright](https://playwright.dev/) and [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/).
+- **Reliable:** Svelvet is written in TypeScript and tested with [Vitest](https://vitest.dev/), [Playwright](https://playwright.dev/) and [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/)

 ![screenshot](./src/assets/readme-gif.gif)